Melchizedek6809/ws2http/README.md

 the connection will get a unique ID and the Url and Cookies are stored in a Map so that we can add them to any event so that the application can handle things appropriately.

+## Why Rust?
+Rust to me sits in the sweet spot, where it offers great performance but unlike C allows you to more quickly get to a result, additionally Rust programs seem much more reliable/stable in my experience since it's quite obvious when you're doing risky things in Rust.

+Though I suppose Go would also work quite well for something like this, but since I've written far more Rust than Go I'll go with Rust.